erikuus/good-ui/tips-and-tricks/make-text-stand-out-on-image-background.md

-# Make text stand out on image background
+# Make text stand out on image

 ## Add an overlay